Susquehanna University: Athletics

 Susquehanna competes in 23 varsity sports in Division III of the NCAA.
 All sports compete as part of the Landmark Conference with other Northeastern colleges.
+The university announced it is adding a women's flag football team in 2028.

 Susquehanna is also a member of the All-Atlantic Region Track & Field Conference.
 Cheerleading is Susquehanna's 24th varsity team.

 The athletics complex includes a 51000 sqft field house, 3,500-seat Amos Alonzo Stagg Field at Doug Arthur Stadium, Douglas Arthur '49 Field, Clyde H. Jacobs Fitness Center, 1,100-seat Orlando W. Houts Gymnasium, a natatorium with a 25-yard swimming and diving pool, tennis courts, racquetball courts, and Sassafras Softball Field and a multipurpose field.